Avaiga/taipy-getting-started/step_07/ReadMe.md

 > You can download the code of this step [here](../src/step_07.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

-# Step 7: GUI & Scenarios
+# Step 7: GUI and Scenario

 In Step 6, using Taipy Core, we implemented a scenario configuration and created our first scenario (based on that config) .
 In this step, we will implement a graphical interface that makes use of scenarios.